Fixing Windows 10 with BootCamp - when it won't install and you've tried everthing

 Highlight the EFI on Drive 0.
 Press delete and leave the small 200mb partition as unused space.

-You should now have just have the one:
+You should now have just the one efi partition:

 Press the bootcamp partition again in most peoples case partition 4.
 Press next and it will work.